 Grace creates temporary interventions, often located outside a gallery setting.
 She works across drawing, painting, sculpture and installation, and is particularly interested in our environments; how we build, negotiate and use them.
 Grace’s work references the objects we buy, the ways we understand landscapes, the everyday; notions of what can be beautiful and where.

 Grace proposed ‘Sight Lines’: “The concept is to look out cross the landscape; inland, and out to sea.
 I want to connect visitors not only to the immediate environment, but through sight lines to a wider place, and to enrich with some contextual information.
 Each henge invites the viewer in, and their gaze is taken out of the site to far away vistas.”

-Since founding Nutmeg Puppet Company founded in 1979, Meg’s aim is to re-engage people with the natural world.
+Since founding Nutmeg Puppet Company in 1979, Meg’s aim is to re-engage people with the natural world.
 She has worked in Suffolk and Norfolk for over 40 years, making puppet shows inspired by the ecology, plants, animals, social history and folk tales of the area.

 In Meg’s proposal, she thought that “it could be fun to place some untidy tree spirits or mad Roses in the formal setting of the gardens, in among the climbing roses; something of the wild reminding us of the origin of the horticultural specimens on show, and what they would like to return to if not tamed and clipped into shape.”

 Claire is a multidisciplinary visual artist also known as ‘eyeseethingsdifferently’.
 She is hugely inspired by nature, and since relocating to Norfolk from Essex, can often be found wandering around the Norfolk coastline and Broads, getting close up to the fascinating displays created naturally and being imbued with energy to create.
 Claire’s research revolves around assessing our impact on the environment and how the environment affects our mental health.